Strength Camp

 Administer a follow-up survey to each participant to assess prostate cancer screening rates among participants following the education session.

 The work in this high-impact program goes far beyond prostate cancer screening.
-It also guides the development and implementation of cancer prevention, control, and treatment strategies focused specifically on African American men, which will ultimately create a framework for increasing health equity among other medically underserved and racially and ethnically diverse populations.
+It also guides the development and implementation of cancer prevention, control, and treatment strategies focused specifically on African American men, which will ultimately create a framework for improving health outcomes among multiple groups whose health care needs are not being met.

 For more information about the SC AMEN Program, please contact Melanie Slan at slan@musc.edu or 843-876-2427.